w3c/vc-di-bbs/EXPLAINER.md

 validity.

-Similarly, on receipt of a BBS signed credential, a holder uses the RDF Dataset Normalization Algorithm to transform an input document into its canonical form, and then applies selective disclosure primitives to separate the canonical form into mandatory and selectively disclosed statements, which are appropriately processed and serve as inputs to the BBS ProofGen function.
+Similarly, on receipt of a BBS signed credential, a holder uses the RDF Dataset Canonicalization Algorithm to transform an input document into its canonical form, and then applies selective disclosure primitives to separate the canonical form into mandatory and selectively disclosed statements, which are appropriately processed and which serve as inputs to the BBS ProofGen function.
 Suitably processed, the output of this function becomes the signed selectively disclosed credential sent to a verifier.
 Using canonicalization and selective disclosure primitives, the verifier can then use the BBS verifyProof function to validate the